Why does the press brake need a crowning system?

 However, the crowning system can effectively compensate for the deflection deformation of the press brake.
 By using the crowning system on either the upper or lower beam, the consistency of the bending angle can be ensured throughout the length of the workpiece.

 The crowning system is divided into two categories:

 - Mechanical crowning system

 1. Hydraulic crowning system

-The principle of the hydraulic crowning system is that several hydraulic cylinders are embedded in the lower beam of the press brake, and each hydraulic cylinder can be controlled separately, so that the lower beam can form a certain bulge, as shown in Fig. 1.
+The hydraulic crowning system operates on the principle of embedding several hydraulic cylinders in the lower beam of the press brake.
+Each hydraulic cylinder can be controlled separately, causing the lower beam to form a certain bulge, as illustrated in Figure 1.

-In order to achieve high-resolution compensation effect and achieve high bending accuracy, higher requirements are put forward for the number of hydraulic cylinders and their hydraulic control system, resulting in more complex overall structure and higher cost of the press brake.
+To achieve a high-resolution compensation effect and high bending accuracy, the number of hydraulic cylinders and their hydraulic control system must meet higher requirements, resulting in a more complex overall structure and a higher cost of the press brake.

 Fig. 1 Schematic diagram of hydraulic crowning system

 The mechanical crowning system utilizes the filling method to compensate for the lower beam/lower die.
 Its main principle involves generating various compensation curves by means of the mutual movement of a pair of deflection compensation wedges, as demonstrated in Figure 2.

 Fig. 2 Schematic diagram of mechanical crowning system